andrei-polukhin/social-media-profiler/README.rst

 4. Run the ``run.py`` file (opens GUI).

-5. Enter as much fields about the desired person as possible (below you can see more explanations, if needed).
+5. Enter as many fields about the desired person as possible (below you can see more explanations if needed).

 6. Choose the PDF output directory by clicking the according button.

-7. Click the submit button and observe the progress bar (normally takes 20-40 seconds to scrape, filter and visualize the data about a desired person).
+7. Click the submit button and observe the progress bar (normally takes 20-40 seconds to scrape, filter and visualize the data about the desired person).

 How does GUI look like?
 -----------------------